 Kyusho Jitsu Grand Cross in Conclusion

-And the bonus on a person with a larger frame, assuming weight on the knee attacked, they will go down to the ground and dislocating the joint ending the FIGHT.
+And the bonus for a person with a larger frame, assuming weight on the knee attacked, they will go down to the ground and dislocate the joint, ending the FIGHT.

 Thank you for reading about the Kyusho Jitsu Grand Cross!